d2cio/docs/docs/platform/logs.md

 Each service has system logs (deploy logs).

-The line which has elision marks, in the end, can be opened with a mouse click.
+The line which has ellipsis marks, in the end, can be opened with a mouse click.

 ![Build log](../img/build_log.png)

-Messages of building images consist stdout, and it also can be shown.
+Messages can consist stdout, and it also can be shown.

 ![Stdout log](../img/stdout.png)